samuelwilliams413/samuelwilliams413.github.io/tg/dark/charity.md

 - On a 4, you succeed competently.
 - On a 6, you succeed brilliantly and get something extra, but maybe more than you wanted.

-If your Temptation die was the highest, roll a humanity check.
-You may always roll a Temptation die.
-You may always attempt a task again, if you roll a Temptation die as part of the attempt.
+If your Insight die was the highest, roll a humanity check.
+You may always roll a Insight die.
+You may always attempt a task again, if you roll a Insight die as part of the attempt.

 ### Failure